She was classic and regal

 - The The Golden Girls episode "The End of the Curse", Blanche believes that she's pregnant and spends the first part of the episode trying to work out who the father might be, when in fact she's entering menopause.

 - On Grimm, Juliette has to have sex with Nick to restore his powers, but she has to do so while transformed into Adalind.
 Afterward, she starts having headaches and stomach pains and Rosalee suggests she might be pregnant.
 It's not so much the possibility of a pregnancy that worries Juliette, but the chance that the baby would have some connection to Adalind.
 It later turns out she's not pregnant.
 Instead, the ritual turned her into a Hexenbiest.

-- M*A*S*H. A subplot of "What's Up Doc?" has Margaret believing she's pregnant after having spent R&R in Tokyo with Penobscott, and worries that giving birth will result in an automatic discharge.
+- M*A*S*H. A subplot of "What's Up Doc?" has Margaret believing she's pregnant after having spent R&R in Tokyo with Penobscott, which upsets her because a pregnancy would be the end of her career, not to mention that she and Donald are having problems and really shouldn't be starting a family in that situation.
 For confirmation, Hawkeye borrows Radar's female bunny for Margaret's pregnancy test, which results turn up negative; apparently, Margaret was simply having gallbladder problems.

 - In the That '70s Show episode "The Pill", Jackie has a pregnancy scare.
 Donna starts taking the titular contraceptive, so the same thing wouldn't happen to her.